 *Check to be sure the width and height settings also match your paper size.
 If they don’t, go to File>Print Page Setup and double-check the media size in your printer settings.
 While you are getting started, it’s best to stick with standard-size (letter or A4) media.

 Step 3: Turn On Registration Marks

-In the Page Setup Panel, click on the 3rd tab.
-Make sure there is a checkmark in the circle next to On.
+In the Page Setup Panel, click on the third tab.
+Make sure there is a check mark in the circle next to On.
 Under Advanced Options, click on Restore Defaults just to be sure that the registration marks are set to their default size and positions.
 Check that the Orientation is also set to Default.

 Tip: Pressing M on your keyboard will toggle registration marks on/off.

 Locate the design in your Silhouette Library.
 Double-click on the thumbnail to open the file in the workspace.

 Since this file is designed as a Print & Cut, the cut lines (shown as a red outline) are already included.
 Sometimes the cut lines will be right along the edge of the printed image and other times they will be offset like these.
 As long as the cut lines are set to a weight of 0.0 pt, they will not print.

 Resize the design as desired by either dragging the corner handles or adjusting the dimensions in the Quick Access Toolbar.